ARLINGTON, Texas -- Joakim Soria will make his Texas Rangers debut in Arlington Friday.

 Soria will throw two or three batting practice sessions while the team continues its homestand.
 He hopes to go out on a rehab assignment when the team starts a road trip June 21.

 Soria hasn't pitched in a big-league game since 2011 after having elbow surgery last April.
-He's been working hard in Arizona throwing ...
+He's been working hard in Arizona throwing to batters in extended spring training.
+But ...